 Watch the interviews: https://www.youtube.com/watch?v=Lx9FDECbd18

-Cheryl Moder is director of the San Diego County Childhood Obesity Initiative, a childhood obesity prevention public/private partnership that creates healthy environments for children and families through advocacy, education, policy development and environmental change.
+Cheryl Moder is the director of the San Diego County Childhood Obesity Initiative, a childhood obesity prevention public/private partnership that creates healthy environments for children and families through advocacy, education, policy development, and environmental change.

 Laura Hatch, who has a master’s in public health (MPH), is the national outreach advisor at the Alliance for a Healthier Generation, an initiative founded by the American Heart Association and the Clinton Foundation that works with schools, private industry, community organizations, health care systems and families to effect change in the conditions and systems that affect childhood health.

 - To be successful, new health programs must gain “buy in” from teachers, administrators and parents.